TravelSizedLions/kleptool-package-manager/README.md

 - Conflict avoidance: $\neg (version(dep1) = version(dep2))$
 - Feature requirements: $has\_feature(dep, feature) = true$

 The SMT solver can then find a satisfying assignment that meets all these constraints, effectively finding a valid set of dependency versions.
+Many existing solvers use sophisticated heuristics, backtracking with contradiction memory, and

 ## SMT and A* Heuristic Dependency Resolution